gphat/omg/_posts/2019-04-16-practitioners-guide-to-system-dashboard-design-p2.md

 # General Guidance
 Some other great bits:

 * Favor soft colors found in nature.
-Save the use of vivid, attention grabbing colors for thresholds or other health information to which you want to call attention.
+Save the use of vivid, attention grabbing colors for thresholds or other health information you want to call attention to.
 [Stephen Few’s Practical Rules for Using Color in Charts](http://www.perceptualedge.com/articles/visual_business_intelligence/rules_for_using_color.pdf) is an excellent guide.
 * Mute or eliminate background grids, when possible.
 Consider lightening them.
 Keep the [principle of closure](https://en.wikipedia.org/wiki/Principles_of_grouping#Closure) in mind and eliminate some of those boxes.
 * Avoid faked perspective, such as in 3D graphics that serve no data purpose.